Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

 # Your First Hurl File

 Throughout this tutorial, we'll walk through the creation of multiple Hurl files to test a basic web application about movies called _Movies Box_.
+The source code of the project is at
-We'll show how to test this site locally, and how to automate these integration tests in a CI/CD chain like [GitHub Action] and [GitLab CI/CD].
+<https://github.com/jcamiel/hurl-express-tutorial>.
+We'll show how to test this site locally, and how to automate these
+integration tests in a CI/CD chain like [GitHub Action] and [GitLab CI/CD].

 Our Movies Box website consists of: